 You can also subscribe to our weekly newsletter so you never miss a delicious recipe again!

 For the Red Hound

 - 2 oz vodka

-- Fill a rocks glass with crushed ice and allow the glass to chill.
+Fill a rocks glass with crushed ice and allow glass to chill.

-- Halfway fill a shaker with ice, pour the vodka, St. Germain, grapefruit juice and cranberry simple syrup.
+Halfway fill a shaker with ice, pour vodka, St Germain, grapefruit juice and cranberry simple into it.

-- Shake and pour into the rocks glass.
-Garnish with a grapefruit peel.
-Cheers!
+Shake and pour into rocks glass.
+Garnish with a grapefruit peel or cranberries.